pharmavillage/documentation/content/develop/connect/cli.md

 The history is preserved between restarts of the CLI, in a file named `.rediscli_history` inside the user home directory, as specified by the `HOME` environment variable.
-It is possible to use a different history filename by setting the `REDISCLI_HISTFILE` environment variable, and disable it by setting it to `/dev/null`.
+It is possible to use a different history filename by setting the `PHARMAVILLAGECLI_HISTFILE` environment variable, and disable it by setting it to `/dev/null`.

 The `redis-cli` client is also able to perform command-name completion by pressing the TAB